borgbase/docs.borgbase.com/faq/index.md

 ## Append-Only Mode

 In this mode, Borg will never remove old segments and instead add a new transaction for any change in a transaction log.
 The result is that no data is ever deleted and unwanted operations (like archive prunes- or deletions) can be undone.
-Thi is useful if the client machine shouldn't get full access to its own backups to e.g. prevent a hacker from deleting backups after taking over a client machine.
+This is useful if the client machine shouldn't get full access to its own backups to e.g. prevent a hacker from deleting backups after taking over a client machine.
 For full details and instruction on how to roll back, see the official [Borg docs](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#append-only-mode).

 ### Why can I still prune or delete archives with active append-only mode?